cakephp/docs/en/appendices/2-0-migration-guide.rst

 All methods now support a ``$attributes['value']`` key now which should be used in place of ``$selected``.
 This change simplifies the ``FormHelper`` methods, reducing the number of arguments, and reduces the duplication that ``$selected`` created.
-The affected methods are:
+The effected methods are:

 -  FormHelper::select()
 -  FormHelper::dateTime()